 "It was like I was really there!"

 A detailed TEACHER'S GUIDE will be available when schools reserve seats.
 A SAMPLE sample can be viewed here

 "A reminder that we can never be complacent" - Kate Gilderdale, Stouffville Free Press

-Recent events in the States and Canada remind us that racism still exists and despite the perceived tolerance and multiculturalism of Canada, racism and bullying continue to be major concerns for this generation.
-The schools are doing an exceptional job by incorporating Anti-Bully Day/Week and encouraging dialogue among the youth regarding this serious issue.
-Dandelions in the Wind works synergistically with anti-bullying teaching, helping to change the thought process on racism in this world.
+Despite the perceived tolerance and multiculturalism of Canada, racism and bullying continue to be major concerns for this generation.
+Dandelions in the Wind helps to change the thought process on racism in this world.

 Dandelions in the Wind is the musical love story of a young white woman and a young black man caught up in the turbulent times of America’s Civil Rights era.
 The inspiration to create this musical came from the racism that the playwright and her late husband experienced in the sixties and seventies as a young bi-racial couple.
 Jennifer has placed that personal experience into the backdrop of the American Civil Rights era, giving the musical power and depth.